chipoglesby/congress-legislators/README.md

 # U.S. Congress Legislators and Terms in Office

+TODOS:

+Not sure how to incorporate congresses.csv data.
+Doesn't correspond to terms exactly.

 Three tables:

 - congress-legislators.csv - biographical information about each legislator, including latest term in office.